umalkin/vue-parcel/README.md

-# Intro to VueJS using Parcel
+# Intro to VueJS and Parcel